compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 - Implement `input` and `print`. `input` should return a line of input from the user, and `print` should print a value to the console.

+  As a quick aside, implementing these transforms our language from a *pure* functional language into an *impure* functional language.
+This means we lose referential transparency: the property that evaluating a given expression always produces the same result!
+For our purposes, this isn't so bad.
+If you want a *real* challenge, try and implement these functions in a way that doesn't break referential transparency!
+You might want to take inspiration from languages like Haskell, which uses monads for side effects, or languages like Koka, which uses algebraic effects instead.
+(And don't get discouraged if you find this difficult; it's a large open research problem!)

 - Add some boolean functions, like `and` and `or`.
 For optimisation purposes, these should "short circuit"; if the first argument to `and` evaluates to false, the function should return false immediately, without evaluating the rest of its arguments.

 - Implement `if`, which takes three arguments: a condition, which should evaluate to true or false, an expression to evaluate and return if the condition is true, and another expression for if the condition is false.